 The truth is, getting students to actually complete your online course will be way more beneficial for your business than if they don’t finish your online course.

 Truth bomb: When a student pays for your course and doesn’t complete it, a little part of them will blame you.
-Deep down they KNOW it was because they were too busy or too lazy but they’ll also believe that you if you just reminded them about deadlines or encouraged more participation, they might have completed the course and not wasted their money.
-And that’s low-key your fault.
+Deep down they KNOW it was because they were too busy or too lazy but they’ll also believe that if you just reminded them about deadlines or encouraged more participation, they might have completed the course and not wasted their money…

 1. Use tracking devices